 - 4 tablespoons white wine vinegar or other soft vinegar

 - 1 garlic clove peeled and roughly chopped

 - A good pinch of salt

-- To make the salad put all the ingredients on an extended platter by layers.
-First the greens, the the fruit, the corn and the bread.
+- To make the salad put all the ingredients on an extended platter in layers.
+First the greens, then the fruit, the corn, and the bread.

-- For the dressing put all the ingredients in a blender continer and blend until creamy and smooth.
+- Put all the ingredients in a blender container for the dressing and blend until creamy and smooth.
 Check for seasoning and adjust if necessary.

-- Drizzle some dressing over the salad and finish with the mint leaves.
+- To complete the salad, gently pour some dressing over it and top it off with fresh mint leaves.